etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 - **Couples list:** List of index of couples im image list.
 Couples must be separated by a comma. (index start at 0). for example : 0 1,1 2 will process a first couple composed of the first and the second image in image list, then the first and the third image . note that images are handled by pairs. if left empty couples are created from input index i.e. a first couple will be composed of the first and second image, a second couple with third and fourth image etc. (in this case image list must be even).

-- **Image channel used for the block matching:** Used channel for block matching (used for all images)
+- **Image channel used for the block matching:** Used channel for block matching (used for all images).

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).